 Car tax refunds: how to claim yours

-In the recent past, if you were selling your car, you could offer the buyer a sweetener on the deal by mentioning how many months' road tax was left on the vehicle.
+At one time, if you were selling your car you could offer the buyer a sweetener on the deal by mentioning how many months' road tax was left on the vehicle.
 If it had a 12-month tax disc in the window, there could be a couple of hundred extra quid in it for the seller, while buyers could negotiate a discount on a car that was due to have its road tax renewed in the coming months.
+Those days are over.

-However, that's not the case today.
-If you sell your car, and there is outstanding road tax on it, you now get the remaining amount paid back to you in a car tax refund when you inform the DVLA that you no longer own the car using the V5C registration document.
-This also applies if you have taken the car off the road (using a Statutory Off Road Notification, or SORN), if it's been written off by your insurance company, it's been scrapped, stolen, exported from the UK, or if it has been registered as tax exempt.
+If you sell your car with road tax remaining on it today, you get the outstanding amount paid back to you in a car tax refund.
+It happens when you inform the DVLA that you no longer own the car using the V5C registration document.
+This also applies if you have taken the car off the road (using a Statutory Off Road Notification, or SORN), if it's been written off by your insurance company, if it's been scrapped, stolen, exported from the UK, or if it has been registered as tax exempt.

 The key thing to remember is that any remaining road tax will not transfer to the new owner with the car.
 It is the new owner’s responsibility to re-tax the vehicle when they take ownership of it.
-It’s also important the DVLA is informed straight away of the change of ownership or a £1,000 fine may be incurred by the original owner of the vehicle.
+It’s also important that the DVLA is informed straight away of the change of ownership or a £1,000 fine may be incurred by the original owner of the vehicle.
 You can do this online via the DVLA website and you’ll get an email confirmation.

 How much road tax can I get refunded?

 Once you've told the DVLA that you no longer need road tax on the car, it will be cancelled and you will automatically get a refund for any full months that are left remaining on your vehicle tax.